ScottFeichter/node-essentials-scott/assignments/assignment11-testing.md

 });
 ```

 Clearly you would not want to do this step unless you are pointing to the test database.
-When you pass a function to `beforeAll()` or `it()` or other jest functions, you can declare it as async so that you can use await, and so that jest will wait for async operations to complete.
+When you pass a function to `beforeAll()` or `it()` or other jest functions, you can declare it as async so that you can use await.

 Why do we need the user records?
 Each task record has a foreign key, the userId.
 If this is not provided or if it doesn't correspond to a real user record, you get a constraint violation from the database.